Understanding Autism and Nutrition

 Impact of Autism on Nutrition

 Research indicates that a high percentage, ranging from 46% to 89%, of children with ASD face issues showing a prevalence compared to neurotypical children.
-People with ASD often encounter difficulties such as eating habits, inadequate food consumption, food aversion and irregular meal schedules.
+People with ASD often encounter difficulties such as eating habits, inadequate food consumption, food aversion, and irregular meal schedules.
 These challenges can result in a diet compared to typically developing children.

 The influence of autism on nutrition is complex.
 Stems from factors.
 It may be due to reasons like food intolerances and sensitivities or behavioral factors such as issues and difficulty in handling certain situations.
 These factors make it hard for individuals with ASD to maintain a diverse diet.